tc39/proposal-optional-chaining/README.md

-<dt>In a?.b.c, if a.b is null, then a.b.c will evaluate to undefined, right?
+<dt>In a??.b.c, if a.b is null, then a.b.c will evaluate to undefined, right?

 <dd>